My IVF Treatments Failed: What I Wish Others Struggling With Fertility Knew

 We must educate our loved ones.
 This will be the only way we will get empathy, and not only sympathy.
 Telling my story throughout our journey and forever thereafter is the only way I have not only survived but am thriving.

-Being open about our struggles to make our family meant some judgment and some frustration about how uneducated the average person is regarding infertility.
+Being open about our struggles to make our family meant some judgment and some frustration about how uneducated the average person is regarding fertility struggles.
 But whatever judgment we received was drowned by the love and support — love and the support we only received because we spoke up and asked for it.

 2. We must stop living in comparison.